-Not available at me clinic, Sydney & Campbelltown.
+Not available at me clinic, Double Bay & Gold Coast, Brisbane

 Sclerotherapy can treat large veins, either alone, or in conjunction with less invasive outpatient surgery.
 Sclerotherapy is the recommended treatment for smaller accessory veins to prevent their deterioration into larger bulging varicose veins.
 Sclerotherapy is without parallel the gold standard and most effective in the treatment of leg veins.